-Registry databases are synchronized both within the same data center and in the backup data center using a database application called Slony.
-For further details, please see the responses to questions #33 and #37.
+Another similar example may apply would be the registry databases which will be synchronized both within the same data center and in the backup data center using a database application called Slony.
+For further details, please see a similar framework and the responses to questions #33 and #37.
 Slony replication of transactions from the publisher (master) database to its subscribers (replicas) works continuously to ensure the publisher and its subscribers remain synchronized.
 When the publisher database completes a transaction the Slony replication system ensures that each replica also processes the transaction.
-When there are no transactions to process, Slony "sleeps" until a transaction arrives or for one minute, whichever comes first.
+When there will be no transactions to process, Slony "sleeps" until a transaction arrives or for one minute, whichever comes first.
 Slony "wakes up" each minute to confirm with the publisher that there has not been a transaction and thus ensures subscribers are synchronized and the replication time lag is minimized.
 The typical replication time lag between the publisher and subscribers depends on the topology of the replication cluster, specifically the location of the subscribers relative to the publisher.
 Subscribers located in the same data center as the publisher are typically updated within a couple of seconds, and subscribers located in a secondary data center are typically updated in less than ten seconds.
 This ensures real-time or near-real-time synchronization between all databases, and in the case where the secondary data center needs to be activated, it can be done with minimal disruption to registrars.